Orange Shirt Day – “The truth is not yet fully told”

 Pinterest image - orange shirt on a hanger

 Depending on where you live in Canada, September 30 may or may not be a holiday for you.
-Holiday or not, you can still mark the occasion in a number of different ways.
+Holiday or not, you can still mark the occasion in several ways.
 Here are some ideas.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.